Armed Forces (album): Release and promotion

 "Radio Radio" was issued as a standalone single in October 1978 as a stopgap release between This Year's Model and the still-titled Emotional Fascism, which was scheduled for release in early 1979.
 The single reached the UK top 30, earning Costello and the Attractions an appearance on BBC's Top of the Pops.
 From November to December, the band toured Canada, Japan and Australia and filmed promotional videos for "Oliver's Army" and "(What's So Funny 'Bout) Peace, Love, and Understanding".
 By the start of another British tour at the end of December, the band's growing exhaustion began to affect their performances.
 Bruce Thomas later admitted: "We were all fried. ... we just didn't get a break.
 I know what Jake [Riviera] was doing, but I think he pushed it too hard, I think he really did."

 Now titled Armed Forces due to a complaint from Columbia/CBS, Radar Records issued the new album in the UK on 5 January 1979, with the catalogue number RAD 14.
 The album was Costello's biggest commercial success to date, peaking at number two on the UK Albums Chart, held off the top spot by the disco compilation Don't Walk – Boogie; it remained on the chart for 28 weeks, twice as long as This Year's Model.

 For its February 1979 release in the US, Columbia replaced "Sunday's Best" with "(What's So Funny 'Bout) Peace, Love, and Understanding".
 This release went gold by the end of the year.
-After garnering significant radio exposure in the UK, "Oliver's Army" was released as a single on 2 February 1979, backed by Costello's rendition of the 1937 show-tune "My Funny Valentine".
+After garnering significant radio exposure in the UK, "Oliver's Army" was released as a single on 2 February 1979, backed by Costello's solo rendition of the 1937 show-tune "My Funny Valentine".
 It peaked at number two on the UK Singles Chart in March.
 "Accidents Will Happen" was issued as a single on 4 May, backed by "Talking in the Dark" and "Wednesday Week", and peaked at number 29 in the UK.